Gibbons v. Ogden (1824)

 Robert Fulton’s 1807 invention of the steamboat was highly significant, but its application would have been severely limited had the Supreme Court not ruled against the monopoly in interstate steamboat operation in Gibbons v.
 Ogden.
 In this decision, Chief Justice John Marshall’s Court ruled that Congress has the power to “regulate commerce” and that federal law takes precedence over state laws.

-The State of New York passed a law giving Robert Fulton and Robert Livingston a monopoly on steamboat traffic on the Hudson Bay, "navigating all boats that might be propelled by steam, on all waters within the territory, or jurisdiction of the State, for the term of twenty years."
+The State of New York passed a law giving Robert Fulton and Robert Livingston a monopoly on "navigating all boats that might be propelled by steam, on all waters within the territory, or jurisdiction of the State, for the term of twenty years."
 Fulton and Livingston issued permits and seized boats that operated without their endorsement.

-Aaron Ogden had a license from the State of New York to navigate between New York City and the New Jersey Shore.
+Aaron Ogden had a license from the State of New York to navigate between New York City and the New Jersey coast.
 Ogden found himself competing with Thomas Gibbons, who had been given permission to use the waterways by the federal government.
-After the State of New York denied Gibbons access to the Hudson Bay, he sued Ogden.
+After the State of New York denied Gibbons access to the New York Bay in between New York and New Jersey, he sued Ogden.